GameStop Corp. (GME) CEO George Sherman on Q1 2020 Results - Earnings Call Transcript

 By category, we saw a surge in demand for hardware and for a limited number of new software titles and while the mix shift toward hardware comes at a lower margin, the demand demonstrates that GameStop is the top destination for gaming needs.
 The Nintendo Switch continues to perform well far exceeding our expectations, with sales increasing during the quarter compared to last year.
 In fact, we believe we sold more Nintendo Switch consoles than any other retailer or e-commerce business globally in the first quarter.

-With a surge in demand for gaming resulting in limited hardware in stores, and OEM manufacturers not in a position to ramp-up supply chain production in the last few months with a seven-year console cycle, we’re able to leverage our unique buy-sell-trade competitive advantage to supplement hardware demand from customers who are new entrants into the category.
+With a surge in demand for gaming resulting in limited hardware in stores, and OEM manufacturers not in a position to ramp-up supply chain production in the last few months of the seven-year console cycle, we’re able to leverage our unique buy-sell-trade competitive advantage to supplement hardware demand from customers who are new entrants into the category.

 From a software perspective, we expected the category to decline for the quarter given a weak title slate at the end of the console cycle.
 However, the decline was exacerbated by several titles that shifted into the second and third quarters due to COVID-19.
 For those new release titles that did launch, we experienced strong growth far exceeding our expectations.